AlisonPanisson/EBCF/README.md

 # An Enthymeme-Based Communication Framework in BDI Agents

-In this project, we implement an Enthymeme-Based Communication Framework for BDI Agents using Jason Platform.
+In this project, we implement an Enthymeme-Based Communication Framework for BDI Agents using JaCaMo Platform.